Skip to the main content

 Report:

-• All covered days and charges = submit all covered days and charges as if patient had days available
+• Covered days and charges as if the patient had days available

 Submit Part B services delivered after skilled care ended, including therapy, on a TOB 23X.